rashidhashimzade/scratch/README.md

 # scratch
-This is Ramin scratch repository
+This is Rashid scratch repository